PISIGMAz/Git-Script-V1/README.md

 # Git-Script
 Upload your files to GitHub fast

+Create Repo.
+First you must create a Repo but don't Add a Readme File.

 How can i get Token?
 If this is your first time using this, the most important thing is your GitHub Account Token.
 How can i get this?
 Open your GitHub Account > Setting > Developer Settings > Personal Acces Tokens > Tokens ( Classic ) > Generate New Token ( Classic )
 Select all options go down and Generate Token and Copy it.
+After 30 days you must change you Token.

+How can i change Token?
+Open your GitHub Account > Setting > Developer Settings > Personal Acces Tokens > Delete Token After delete create new token, copy it, Open you File Manager go /home/UserName/documents/GitScriptLogs.txt remove old token and paste new one

 How can i run this code?
 First of all, Rust must be installed on your computer.
 How can i install Rust?
 See this link : https://www.rust-lang.org/tools/install